Please enable JavaScript in your browser to use this page.

 Recommendations for design

-This final shortlist of measures will be published in the final business case for the LN programme in Autum 2024, when we will start to engage residents on the wider programme design.
+This final shortlist of measures was published in the full business case for the LN programme in Autumn 2024.

-Meanwhile, we are trialling three early measures which are through-traffic restrictions in Winifred’s Lane, Catharine Place and Gay Street (please continue reading the section on Lower Lansdown for more information).
+Meanwhile, we are trialling three early measures which are through-traffic restrictions in Winifred’s Lane, Catharine Place and Gay Street.

 • A through-traffic restriction on Catharine Place